 What is Cranberry?

+The cranberry plant is native to eastern North America.
 A number of related cranberries are found in areas ranging from damp bogs to mountain forests.
 These plants grow from Alaska to Tennessee as small, trailing evergreen shrubs.
 Their flowers vary from pink to purple and bloom from May to August depending on the species.
-The Vaccinium genus also includes the blueberry (V. angustifolium ), deerberry (V. stamineum), the bilberry (V. myrtillus), and the cowberry (V. vitis-idaea).
-They are not to be confused with another highbush cranberry, Viburnum opulus, from another family.

 Some evidence exists for the use of cranberry in preventing, but not treating, urinary tract infections.
-Other possible roles for cranberry with limited evidence include reduction of the risk of cardiovascular disease and cancer treatment.
+Other possible uses for cranberry with limited evidence include reduction of the risk of heart disease and cancer treatment.

 What is the recommended dosage?

 Cranberry juice, juice concentrate, and dried extract have been studied in urinary tract infections; however, consistent dose regimens have not been used.
 Doses of juice cocktail (25% pure cranberry juice) have ranged from 120 to 1,000 mL/day in divided doses.
 Concentrated cranberry extract in the form of tablets and capsules is available and 600 to more than 1,200 mg/day in divided doses have been used in studies in urinary tract infections.

 Those prone to kidney stones should contact their health care provider before taking a cranberry product.

 Information is limited; however, when ingested at normal food consumption amounts, cranberry is considered relatively safe in pregnancy.
 Safety during lactation is unknown.

 An interaction between cranberry and warfarin has been suggested based on case reports; however, evidence for a causal relationship is lacking from clinical trials.